-Both the key strengths and the key limitations of the projections in this report lie in the ability of historical behaviors to predict future outcomes.
+Both the key strengths and limitations of the projections in this report lie in the availability and quality of state-level data, as well as the ability of historical behaviors to predict future outcomes.

-The main strength of the Texas Physician Pipeline Model lies in the use of statelevel medical school graduation numbers which provide an accurate depiction of the production of new physicians over the last two decades in Texas.
+The main strength of the pipeline tool lies in the use of state-level medical school graduation numbers which provide an accurate depiction of the production of new physicians over the last two decades.
 Likewise, the main strength of the supply side projections is the use of state-level physician licensure data.
 These data provide a timely and accurate count of the number of physicians practicing in Texas along with their demographics and practice specialties.
 The main strengths of the demand side projections are the use of state-level population numbers and demographics, which provide a sound starting point for estimating the population's demand for health care services.